2007–2008 world food price crisis

 Chart of global trade volume in wheat, coarse grain and soybeans 1990 to 2008, and projected to 2016.
 United States Department of Agriculture, 2008.

 Chart of the United States stock to use ratio of soybeans, maize and wheat, from 1977 to 2007, and projected to 2016.
 United States Department of Agriculture, September 2007.

 World food price index, 1990–2012.
 Record high prices occurred during the food price crisis followed by another surge in prices since 2010.
 Food and Agriculture Organization of the United Nations.

 World food prices increased dramatically in 2007 and the first and second quarter of 2008, creating a global crisis and causing political and economic instability and social unrest in both poor and developed nations.
 Although the media spotlight focused on the riots that ensued in the face of high prices, the ongoing crisis of food insecurity had been years in the making.
 Systemic causes for the worldwide increases in food prices continue to be the subject of debate.
 After peaking in the second quarter of 2008, prices fell dramatically during the late-2000s recession but increased during late 2009 and 2010, reaching new heights in 2011 and 2012 (see 2010–2012 world food price crisis) at a level slightly higher than the level reached in 2008.
-Over the next years, prices fell, reaching a low in March 2016 with the deflated Food and Agriculture Organization (FAO) food price index close to pre-crisis level of 2006.
+Over the next years, prices fell, reaching a low in March 2016 with the deflated Food and Agriculture Organization (FAO) food price index close to the pre-crisis level of 2006.

 The initial causes of the late-2006 price spikes included droughts in grain-producing nations and rising oil prices.
 Oil price increases also caused general escalations in the costs of fertilizers, food transportation, and industrial agriculture.
 Root causes may be the increasing use of biofuels in developed countries (see also food vs fuel), and an increasing demand for a more varied diet across the expanding middle-class populations of Asia.
 The FAO also raised concerns about the role of hedge funds speculating on prices leading to major shifts in prices.
 These factors, coupled with falling world-food stockpiles, all contributed to the worldwide rise in food prices.

 Wheat yields in developing countries, 1950 to 2004, kg/HA baseline 500.
 The steep rise in crop yields in the US began in the 1940s.
 The percentage of growth was fastest in the early rapid growth stage.
 In developed counties the yield growth slowdown has been less for maize than for wheat and soybeans.
 In developing countries maize yields are still rapidly rising.